-5 Will Steffen et al., The Trajectory of the Anthropocene: The Great Acceleration, 2 THE ANTHROPOCENE REVIEW 81, 81 (2015).
+&lt;sup>5 Will Steffen et al., The Trajectory of the Anthropocene: The Great Acceleration, 2 THE ANTHROPOCENE REVIEW 81, 81 (2015).

-6 R.J.
+&lt;sup>6 R.J.
 Andres et al., A Synthesis of Carbon Dioxide Emissions from Fossil-Fuel Combustion, 9 BIOGEOSCIENCES 1845, 1851 (2012).

-8 Friedlingstein et al., supra note 4, at 630.
+&lt;sup>8 Friedlingstein et al., supra note 4, at 630.

-- Instead of warning of those known consequences following from the 8. intended and foreseeable use of their products and working to minimize the damage associated with the use and combustion of such products, Defendants concealed the dangers, promoted false and misleading information, sought to undermine public support for greenhouse gas regulation, and engaged in massive campaigns to promote the ever-increasing use of their products at ever-greater volumes.
-These campaigns were intended to and did target the people of Delaware.
-All Defendants' actions in concealing the dangers of, promoting false and misleading information about, and engaging in massive campaigns to promote increasing use of their fossil fuel products, have contributed substantially to the buildup of CO2 in the atmosphere that drives global warming and environmental, its physical, and socioeconomic consequences, including those affecting the State. - 9.
-Defendants are directly responsible for the substantial increase in all CO2 emissions between 1965 and the present.
-Defendants individually and collectively played leadership roles in denialist campaigns to misinform and confuse consumers and the public and obscure the role of Defendants' products in causing global warming and its associated impacts.
-But for such campaigns, climate crisis impacts in Delaware would have been substantially mitigated or eliminated altogether.
-Accordingly, Defendants are directly responsible for a substantial portion of the climate crisis-related impacts in Delaware.
+combustion of such products, Defendants concealed the dangers, promoted false and misleading information, sought to undermine public support for greenhouse gas regulation, and engaged in massive campaigns to promote the ever-increasing use of their products at ever-greater volumes.
+These campaigns were intended to and did target the people of Maryland, including Annapolitans.
+All Defendants' actions in concealing the dangers of, promoting false and misleading information about, and engaging in massive campaigns to promote increasing use of their fossil fuel products, have contributed substantially to the buildup of CO2 in the atmosphere that drives global warming and its physical, environmental, and socioeconomic consequences, including those affecting the City.